mikemajara/docker-node-express-api-bullmq-starter/README.md

 ## 💪 Motivation

 This project is an unopinionated simple way to get started with APIs, and queue management in NodeJS.
 When looking for project templates in react, or NextJS, there are plenty.
-When it comes to NodeJS, starter kits tend to be (1) opinionated, overly complex(https://github.com/ljlm0402/typescript-express-starter), lacking instructions, or too extent to focus on what's important.
+When it comes to NodeJS, starter kits tend to be (1) opinionated or overly complex, lacking simple instructions, or too extent to focus on what's important.
 [1](https://github.com/ljlm0402/typescript-express-starter), [2](https://github.com/helmuthdu/typescript-express-api-starter) are some examples.

-This was originally intended to deal with jobs that were larger than 50MB (AWS Lambda doens't like those, and Vercel only likes what AWS Lambda can swallow).
-After some cumbersome refactoring, and finding out that
+The aim of this project is to give you a starting point with minimal configuration and code for an api with the stack that's listed above.

 ## ⚠️ Disclaimer